Show cave: Definition

 A show cave may be managed by a government or commercial organization and made accessible to the general public, usually for an entrance fee.
-Unlike wild caves, they may possess regular opening hours, guided group tours, constructed trails and stairs, color artificial illumination and other lighting, musical/video/laser shows and concerts, elevators, small trains, and boats if they contain underground water features.
+Unlike wild caves, they may possess regular opening hours, guided group tours, constructed trails and stairs, color artificial illumination and other lighting, musical/video/laser shows and concerts, elevators, small trains, and boats if they contain underground water features, such as subterranean lakes.
 Some caves (mainly in Asia) open to the public have temples, monasteries and religious statues or monuments.
-Some caves are visited by millions of tourists annually.

-The term is used inconsistently among nations: Many countries tend to use the term show cave, or public cave, to describe any cave not closed to the public.
-There are undeveloped caves, without trails, lights and tours, that are open to the public as well; this is often called a semi-wild cave, and access may entail anything from an easy stroll to dangerous climbing.
-Most cave accidents happen in semi-wild caves, as visitors underestimate potential difficulties and dangers.
+They are often important tourist attractions - in 2012 Mammoth Cave was said to receive 400,000 visitors a year.